Residency Required Documents

 As of 2012, documents that originate from participating countries in the Hague Convention on Apostilles can now be apostilled for use in Costa Rica.
 That means U.S. citizens, (not Canadians, since Canada does not adhere to the apostille process), no longer need to send their documents through the Costa Rican Consulate or Ministry of Foreign Relations in Costa Rica for authentication.

 Birth Certificate and Criminal Record

-To apply for temporary or permanent residency, you will need to present to Immigration an official copy of your birth certificate and a police record check issued by your home state or province.
+To apply for temporary or permanent residency, you will need to present to Immigration a certified copy of your full birth certificate including the last names of your parents issued by the State where you were born, apostilled and translated into Spanish and a police record check issued by FBI in the U.S., ACRO in the UK or the federal authority of your country in charge of criminal records.
+The police record must be apostilled and translated along with its apostille in Spanish.
 From the date of first issuance – receiving the document (Step 1) – you will have six months to turn these documents into Immigration.
 If more than six months pass, they will expire and you must begin again at Step 1.